-Nice, which is the biggest city on the French Riviera and the fifth largest in France, asserts its highly cultural status through its municipal museums, which have offered free entry since July 2008.
+Nice, which is the biggest city on the French Riviera and the fifth largest in France, asserts its highly cultural status through its numerous museums, which have offered free entry since July 2008.
 The Departmental Museum of Asian arts, designed by Japanese architect Kenzo Tange, is home to both Classical and contemporary works.

-Along the 'Promenade des Anglais', you can find the Museum of Art and History, within Massena Palace.
+Along the Promenade des Anglais, you will find the Museum of Art and History, within Massena Palace.
 This Belle Époque-style building contains collections that recount the history of the city from the time of Bonaparte (1793-1815) up to the 1930s.
 The Matisse Museum, which boasts stunning 17th century Genovese architecture, sits at the heart of the Cimiez Gardens and offers a collection of works by the painter who lived in Nice from 1917 until his death in 1954.

-To enjoy a view of the Promenade des Anglais in its entirety, you can climb up to the Bellanda Tower (free access by the stairs, but with a fee to use the elevator), which dominates the coast.
+To enjoy a view of the Promenade des Anglais in its entirety, you can climb up to the Bellanda Tower (free access by the stairs, but with a fee to use the lift), which dominates the coast.
 Today there are no more than a few stones left of this tower, built in 1830 on Castle Hill.
 Once you arrive at the top, you will discover a flower-filled park and its artificial waterfall, as well as an extraordinary view of the sea and the red roofs of the old town.